When your incorporated business fails, the instinctive reaction is to file bankruptcy for the corporation.

 1. Owe payroll taxes?

 Corporate officers may have personal liability to the IRS and any state taxing authority for amounts withheld from the paychecks of employees.
 Liability may extend to anyone with signature authority on the corporate bank account

 This liability exists whether the corporation files bankruptcy or winds down outside of bankruptcy.

-Filing corporate bankruptcy may preserve assets from other aggressive creditors from which those taxes can be paid.
+Filing corporate bankruptcy may preserve assets from which those taxes can be paid from other aggressive creditors.
 That benefits the individual officers, since every dollar the trustee pays on payroll taxes reduces what they’ll have to pay.